Hustlin' through the Old Republic: I arrive fashionably late

 which was the massive Underhalls of a ruined human city.
 Now you don’t quite

-get any of this for races in SWTOR the only relative difference is their
+get any of this for races in SWTOR the only relative difference is their social abilities

 and non-body shape related looks, you don’t get a unique starting area for your